diya1411/Task-Manager/README.md

 ## 📌 Assignment Overview

 As a Fullstack Intern (Backend-focused), your task is to develop a **Task Management System** that allows users to manage tasks via a RESTful API and receive real-time updates via WebSockets.
-You’ll use MongoDB for data persistence and Docker for containerization.
+You'll use MongoDB for data persistence and Docker for containerization.

 ---